trussworks/Engineering-Playbook/infrasec/aws/naming.md

 * eec-prod-public-us-east-1a
 * eec-prod-private-us-west-2c

+### ECR

+Elastic Container Repositories are unique by region within your account.
+They should be named according to the united principal of what they will contain.
+For example, if all the images in the repo will be related to a specific app team, then you can name the repo after the app team.
+If, on the other hand, they will all be images with variations of a set of software, you could name it after the software.

+e.g.:

+* eclkc
+* php-nginx

+### Container images

+Container images such as Docker or ECR images should include the date as a way to version.
+Although the convention is to name the latest version `latest`, this can become a sticky situation when folks are trying to refresh a build in terraform and they end up not pulling the latest because the name `latest` hasn't changed.

+*${date}-${application}* - is the general form

+* *$date* - YYYY-MM-DD - disambiguates between other images for the same application
+* *$application* - disambiguates between a similar purpose across applications, e.g. "webapp" vs "honeycomb"

+e.g. 2020-07-20-eclkc

 ## Terraform modules

 Typically when building resources and services in terraform, you will follow the naming conventions described above for AWS resources.
-However, when creating a standalone module, you should follow the following convention.
+However, when creating a standalone module, you should follow the following convention, which is required to add the module to the Terraform registry.

 *terraform-${provider}-${purpose}* - is the general form